-There is no shortage of auto drip coffee makers in the United States, which can make it tricky to find a good one.
+There is no shortage of auto drip coffee makers on the market, which can make it tricky to find a good one.
 But in the end, an auto drip coffee maker is only as good as the coffee that it's brewing.

 In other words, if you ignore the components involved in making good coffee, it will be impossible for your auto drip coffee maker to save your coffee.

 With that said, there are certainly auto drip coffee makers that outshine the competition.
 I personally have a preference for those that are SCA Certified, but this doesn't mean that the non-certified are inferior machines.

 Another option you may want to consider is the Breville Precision Brewer, which is the auto drip renowned coffee expert, James Hoffmann, uses at home when he can't be bothered to use manual methods.